Sommie09/Sommie09/README.md

 ### Hi, I'm Chisom :relaxed:

-I am a Software Engineer, Published Author, Speaker and Creator on YouTube 👩🏽‍💻
+I am a Software Engineer, Multi-Published Author, Speaker and Creator on YouTube 👩🏽‍💻

 I love technology and learning new things because it's my superpower for innovating and solving problems🚀